cdkulat/resume/markdown/resume.md

     -   Manage teams of 20+ people through rush hours to deliver upwards of $20000 in daily sales
     -   Train, guide, and set an example for multiple new team members
     -   Perform opening and closing procedures as well as keep track of key performance indicators such as labor and food costs
-    -   Assist in updating training regimen and operational techniques in order to facilitate a 50% increase in daily sales over
+    -   Assist in updating training regimen and operational techniques facilitating a 50% increase in daily sales over 3 years

-        3 years

 Technical Experience
 --------------------